-There is one God, Creator of all things, infinitely perfect and eternally existing in three Persons: Father, Son and Holy Spirit; identical in essence, equal in power and glory and having the same attributes and perfections.
+There is one God, Creator of all things, infinitely perfect and eternally existing in three Persons: Father, Son and Holy Spirit.
+These Three are identical in essence, equal in power and glory and having the same attributes and perfections.
 (Deut.
-6:4; II Cor.
+6:4; 2Cor.
 13:14).
 Though the Three are One in substance and purpose, They are different in position and authority.
 (John 14:28, 16:7)

-Jesus Christ was begotten by the Holy Spirit, born of the virgin Mary; is God incarnate, both fully human and fully God, the eternal Son of God Who became man without ceasing to be God.
+Jesus Christ was begotten by the Holy Spirit, born of the virgin Mary; is God incarnate, both fully human and fully God.
+He is the eternal Son of God Who became man without ceasing to be God.
 (Phil.
 2:5-8; Heb.
 4:15) He lived a sinless life and performed many miracles.
-His death on the Cross was a vicarious and atoning death through His shed blood.
+His death and resurrection provides the only grounds for man’s salvation.
 Jesus experienced a bodily resurrection, ascended to the right hand of the Father, and will personally return in power and glory.

-Man was created in the image and likeness of God but that, through Adam’s sin, the human race fell, inherited a sinful nature, became alienated from God and is totally unable of itself to regain its former position; by which case, man is said to be totally depraved.
+Man was created in the image and likeness of God but through Adam’s sin the human race fell, inherited a sinful nature, and became alienated from God.
+Man is totally unable to regain his former position by his own efforts; by which case, man is totally depraved.
 (Gen. 1:26, 3:1-24; Rom.
 3:23, 5:12; Eph.
 2:12) Man is therefore lost and only through regeneration by the Holy Spirit can salvation and spiritual life be obtained.

 The Lord Jesus Christ died for our sins as a substitutionary sacrifice and that all who believe in Him by grace through faith (Eph.
-2:8-9) are freely justified and stand before God accepted in the character and merit of Jesus Christ; that for the salvation of lost and sinful man, repentance from sin and regeneration by the Holy Spirit is absolutely essential.
-The shed blood of Jesus Christ and His resurrection provide the only ground for justification and salvation for all who believe, and only such as receive Jesus Christ as Lord and Saviour are born of the Holy Spirit, and thus become children of God.
-God is the spiritual Father only of those who trust His Son, Jesus Christ, as Lord and Saviour and that only those saved through faith in Christ are spiritual brothers.
-The true Church is composed of all such persons who through saving faith in Jesus Christ have been regenerated by the Holy Spirit and are united together in the body of Christ of which He is the head.
+2:8-9) are freely justified and stand before God accepted in the character and merit of Jesus Christ.
+For the salvation of lost and sinful man, repentance from sin and regeneration by the Holy Spirit is absolutely essential.
+The shed blood of Jesus Christ and His resurrection provide the only ground for justification and salvation for all who believe, and only such as receive Jesus Christ as Lord and Savior are born of the Holy Spirit and become children of God.
+God is the spiritual Father only of those who have surrendered to Jesus Christ.
 The inward evidence of salvation is the direct witness of the Spirit (Rom.
-8:16, I Jn.
-3:24; I Jn.4:13, I Jn.5:10) and the outward evidence to all men is a life of righteousness and true holiness.
-(Mt.
+8:16, 1Jn.
+3:24, 4:13, 5:10) and the outward evidence to all men is a life of righteousness and true holiness.
+(Matt.
 7:20; Rom.
 6:22; Eph.
 4:24; Tit.
 2:12)

-All believers should seek to walk by the Spirit, to practice a separated life from the world and unto Jesus Christ.
+All believers should seek to walk a holy life by the power of the Holy Spirit.
 (Rom.
-12:1-3; II Cor.6:17; Gal.
+12:1-2; Gal.
 6:14; Eph.
 5:11; Col. 3:17) Though we are to live separated (in the heart) from the spirit of this world, we are called to go into the world and share Christ.
 (Jn.
 17:15-18) Having been bought with a price, we give our lives to God and are no longer our own.
-The Scriptures teach that sanctification is an act of separation from that which is evil with dedication to God (I Thes.
+The Scriptures teach that sanctification is an act of separation from that which is evil with dedication to God.
+(1Thes.
 5:23; Heb.
-13:12) whereby we give ourselves to a life of holiness (Heb.
-12:14) and that sanctification is realized in us as believers by recognizing our identification with Christ in His death and resurrection, and then by faith accounting moment-by-moment the fact of that union by offering our every faculty continually to the dominion and control of the Holy Spirit.
+13:12) Believers are called to a life of holiness.
+(Heb.
+12:14) Sanctification is realized in us as we identify with Christ in His death and resurrection through faith and by offering our every faculty continually to the dominion and control of the Holy Spirit.
 (Rom.
-6:1-11, 13, 8:1,2, 13; Gal.
+6:1-14, 8:1-2, 13; Gal.
 2:20; Phil.
-2:12; I Pet.
+2:12; 1Pet.
 1:5)

-There will be a bodily resurrection of the justified and the unjustified.
-The saved will attain the resurrection of life and the lost the resurrection of damnation, which is a final judgment in where the wicked dead will be raised and judged according to their works, when all those not written in the Lamb’s Book of Life will, together with the devil and his angels, the beast and the false prophet, be consigned to everlasting punishment in the lake which burns forever with fire and brimstone.
+There will be a bodily resurrection of the saved and the lost.
+The saved will attain the resurrection of life and the lost the resurrection of damnation.
+All those not born again in Christ will, together with the devil and his angels, the beast and the false prophet, be consigned to everlasting punishment in the lake which burns forever with fire and brimstone.
 (Jn.
-5:25, 29; Rev. 19:20, 20:11-15, 21:8) Heaven and hell are real and actual places as described in the Scriptures.
+5:27-29; Rev. 19:20, 20:11-15, 21:8) Heaven and hell are real and actual places as described in the Scriptures.